Dayne-404/destinydle/README.md

 - Clean, responsive interface
 - Backend API to fetch and validate guesses
 - MongoDB stores weapon data and user history

+## Notes

+- I pulled from the destiny2 api to populate the db in the future would be better to use the api directly
+- No stats or anything **Yet**
+- More features coming soon!